bbc/sqs-consumer/README.md

 - Throwing an error (or returning a rejected promise) from the handler function will cause the message to be left on the queue.
 An [SQS redrive policy](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/SQSDeadLetterQueue.html) can be used to move messages that cannot be processed to a dead letter queue.
 - By default messages are processed one at a time – a new message won't be received until the first one has been processed.
 To process messages in parallel, use the `batchSize` option [detailed below](#options).

+You can also find some examples of sqs-consumer implemented in various ways within the [examples directory](./examples/).

 ### Credentials

 By default the consumer will look for AWS credentials in the places [specified by the AWS SDK](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html#Setting_AWS_Credentials).
 The simplest option is to export your credentials as environment variables: